What is overwintering? The key to keeping your plants alive despite the cold

 (Image credit: Future PLC/Lizzie Orme)

-Because, you guessed it, the phrase, 'What is overwintering?' will have a different answer depending on the plant in question.
+Because, you guessed it, the answer to, 'What is overwintering?' will depend on the plant in question.

 'The specific methods for overwintering can vary depending on the type of plant and the weather,' says Morris Hankinson, director of Hopes Grove Nurseries.
 'It may involve bringing plants indoors, insulating them, or providing them with extra protection against freezing temperatures, frost, snow, and ice.'